kgoertle/YOLO4r/README.md

 ### Prerequisites
 - Must use `Python 3.10` or older.
-- Keep in mind, training and detection require entirely separate system requirements.
+- Keep in mind, training & detection require entirely separate system requirements.
 - A computer with a relatively powerful CPU or has a GPU with `CUDA enabled` is required.

 ## Execution
 ### Initiate Training
-#### - Transfer-learning from custom dataset:
+#### - Transfer-learning by default:
-`python train.py --weights`
+`python train.py`

-Option to specify weights from either OBB or standard YOLO11 model.
+**Option to specify weights from either OBB or standard YOLO11 model:**
+`python train.py --weights (yolo11n.pt OR yolo11n-obb.pt)`

+This will default to using YOLO11n.pt if not specified.

+**Option to name the model:**
+`python train.py --name`

+**Option to specify dataset within `data` folder.**
+`python train.py --dataset`

+This will default to the most recent dataset within the /data folder.

 #### - Update the most recently trained model:
 `python train.py --update`

+This refers to the most recent `best.pt` file to train from **IF there are new images found in the dataset folder**.

 #### - Train a model only from custom dataset:
-`python train.py --scratch --model`
+`python train.py --scratch `

-Option to specify model architecture when training from scratch.
+**Option to specify weights from either OBB or standard YOLO11 model.**

-#### - Name your model:
-`python train.py --name`

-#### - Include a specific model, weights, dataset:
-`python train.py --dataset`
+`python train.py --scratch --model (yolo11.yaml OR yolo11-obb.yaml)`

-Option to specify dataset within `data` folder.
+This will default to YOLO11.yaml if not specified.

 #### - Designed to allow users to debug training operation:
 `python train.py --test`

 ### Initiate Detection
-#### - Defaults to mostly recently trained model and initiates usb0:
+#### - Defaults to mostly recently trained model & initiates usb0:
 `python detect.py`

 #### - Initiate multiple sources in parallel:
 `python detect.py usb0 usb1 "video1.type" "video2.type"`

 #### - Designed to allow users to route to debug model:
-`python detect.py --test `
+`python detect.py --test`